 We now live in what Forrester Research has dubbed “The Age of the Customer,” and guess what?
 Empowered customers are more demanding than ever, and they have the ability to make or break your business.
 They don’t trust what you say about your product or service, and they really don’t trust your ads.
 Instead, they trust other people like themselves.

-I’ve seen a handful of car dealerships who have over 400 reviews and a 2-star rating.
-To me, this would constitute a call to 911 (if their was such a thing).
+I’ve seen way more than a handful of car dealerships who have over 400 reviews and a 2-star rating.
+To me, this would constitute a call to 911 (if there were such a thing).
 When you’ve got a large amount of reviews and your overall reputation reads negative, that’s a consensus…not just the few opinions of unhappy customers.